 You might have to give up on your sleep

-A lot of pups and dogs tend to pee more often during the night.
-It is but natural that your dog can’t hold their bladder for more than four hours in total.
+A lot of pups and dogs pee more often during the night.
+It is but natural that your dog can’t hold their bladder for over four hours in total.

 So they might pee on your carpet or any other convenient spot in the house.

-To prevent that, initially, you will have to wake up several times in the night and take him to the designated spot to pee.
+To prevent that, initially, wake up several times in the night and take him to the designated spot to pee.
 This might interrupt your sleep, but in the end, your German Shepherd Puppy will be well trained!

 German Shepherds have a reliable bladder